-Another hypothesis explains the formation of radicals by radiation emitted by excited molecules as a result of sonoluminescence.
-The sonoluminescent radiation is generated in the course of recombination of radicals formed due to collapsing microbubbles.
-Sonoluminescent light emitted in the proximity of the collapsing microbubbles can be absorbed by sensitizer molecules, leading to their excitation followed by a photodynamic process accompanied by formation of cytotoxic ROS such as singlet oxygen and free radicals.
-As in the case of classic PDT, sonoluminescence may cause either a type I process, leading to the formation of secondary radicals, or a type II process in which singlet oxygen takes the main part in eradication of pathogenic cells (Macdonald 2001, Nakonechny 2013, Serpe 2015).
+Another hypothesis suggests that radicals are formed by radiation emitted by excited molecules as a result of sonoluminescence.
+Sonoluminescent radiation is generated during the recombination of radicals formed due to collapsing microbubbles.
+Sonoluminescent light, emitted in the proximity of the collapsing microbubbles, can be absorbed by sensitizer molecules, leading to their excitation.
+This effect is accompanied by cytotoxic ROS formation, such as singlet oxygen and free radicals.
+As in classic photodynamic therapy (PDT), sonoluminescence may cause either a type I process, leading to the formation of secondary radicals, or a type II process, in which mainly singlet oxygen eradicates the pathogenic cells (Macdonald 2001; Nakonechny 2013; Serpe 2015).

-The concept of SACT as a new and promising antimicrobial strategy was proposed by Ma et al, who suggested to use unique advantages of ultrasound in generating free radicals in the dark enabling to use ultrasound for treating infectious diseases.
-(Ma 2009).
-In 2013 our group practically confirmed the possibility of SACT by demonstrating the efficient eradication of Gram-positive S. aureus and Gram-negative E. coli bacteria by the xanthene dye Rose Bengal excited in the dark by 28 kHz ultrasound (Nak 2013).
-Since originally Rose Bengal was known as a photosensitizer [Silva 2018], its high sonodynamic activity was assigned to excitation of its molecules by sonoluminescent light.
-In our later studies, we immobilized Rose Bengal onto silicone, and it showed good antibacterial activity against S. aureus in the dark under ultrasonic activation, probably due to Rose Bengal leaching from the polymer during ultrasonic processing (Nak 2019).
-Since Rose Bengal possesses also photo- and sound-sensitive properties, it attracts the interest of various scientific groups (Vanerio 2019).
-Costley et al, in their study, demonstrated the sonodynamic antibacterial activity of Rose Bengal conjugated to an antimicrobial peptide KLAKLAK against planktonic cultures of S. aureus and P. aeruginosa, as well as P. aeruginosa biofilms, in vitro and in vivo in mouse models (Costley 2019).
-In both models, it was shown that activation by low-frequency ultrasound increased the antimicrobial activity of Rose Bengal (Costley 2019).
-In another study, Alves described the sonodynamic activity of Rose Bengal against planktonic forms and biofilms of Candida albicans, which are highly resistant to antifungal drugs.
-In addition, a synergistic effect of PDT with SDT was found and it was proposed to combine between PDT and SDT as an alternative approach to eradication of fungal biofilms (Alves 2018).
+The idea of SACT as a new and promising antimicrobial strategy was proposed by Ma et al., who suggested exploiting the unique capabilities of US in generating free radicals in the dark, thus enabling its use for treating infectious diseases (Ma 2009).
+In 2013, our group demonstrated the efficient eradication of Gram-positive S. aureus and Gram-negative E. coli bacteria by the xanthene dye Rose Bengal excited in the dark by a 28 kHz ultrasound (Nak 2013), confirming SACT applicability.
+Since Rose Bengal was initially characterized as a photosensitizer (Silva 2018), its high sonodynamic activity is likely due to the excitation of its molecules by sonoluminescent light.
+In our later studies, Rose Bengal was immobilized onto silicone, which also showed significant antibacterial activity against S. aureus in the dark under ultrasonic activation, probably due to Rose Bengal leaching from the polymer during ultrasonic treatment (Nak 2019).
+Since Rose Bengal also possesses photo- and sound-sensitive properties, it has been the subject of scientific attention (Vanerio 2019).
+Costley et al., (2019) demonstrated the sonodynamic antibacterial activity of Rose Bengal when conjugated to an antimicrobial peptide klaklack against planktonic cultures of S. aureus and P. aeruginosa, as well as P. aeruginosa biofilms, and in vitro and in vivo mouse models (Costley 2019).
+Activation of Rose Bengal by low-frequency ultrasound increased its antimicrobial activity (Costley 2019).
+In another study, Alves (2018) described the sonodynamic activity of Rose Bengal against planktonic forms and biofilms of Candida albicans, which are highly resistant to antifungal drugs.
+Also, a synergistic effect of PDT with SDT was found, and their combination was proposed as an alternative approach to fungal biofilm eradication (Alves 2018).

-Another well-known representative of photosensitizers, chlorin e6, was successfully proven as very active under ultrasonic activation.
-Recent studies demonstrated its sonodynamic activity against Gram-positive (S. aureus) and Gram-negative (E. coli) bacteria (Xu 2016), and fungi (C. albicans) (Alves 2018).
-The photosensitizer Hematoporphyrin monomethyl ether was also found to exhibit sonodynamic properties and was successfully applied for in vitro eradication of S. aureus (Zhuang 2014) and Porphyromonas gingivalis (Zhang 2020), as well as for the treatment of periodontal disease in rats (Zhuang 2016).
-Xu's group studied the sonodynamic activity of another photosensitizer, hypocrellin B, and showed its significant antibacterial efficacy in killing Staphylococcus epidermidis (Wang 2015b) and methicillin-resistant S. aureus (Wang 2016).
+Another well-known representative of photosensitizers, chlorin e6, is very active under ultrasonic activation.
+Recent studies have demonstrated its sonodynamic activity against Gram-positive (S. aureus) and Gram-negative (E. coli) bacteria (Xu 2016), and fungi (C. albicans) (Alves 2018).
+The photosensitizer hematoporphyrin monomethyl ether also exhibits sonodynamic properties and was successfully used in in vitro eradication of S. aureus (Zhuang 2014) and Porphyromonas gingivalis (Zhang 2020), as well as in the treatment of periodontal diseases in rats (Zhuang 2016).
+Xu's group studied the sonodynamic activity of another photosensitizer, Hypocrellin B, and showed its significant antibacterial efficacy in killing Staphylococcus epidermidis (Wang 2015b) and methicillin-resistant S. aureus (Wang 2016).